 Practicing what I preach

 In March 2017 I was at a crossroads with respect to my own health.
 It was more accurately, a crisis.
-I knew that I either had to change the way I ate or would need to go on several types of medications to address my high blood sugar, high cholesterol and very high blood pressure.
+I knew that I either had to change the way I ate or would need to go on several types of medications to address high blood sugar, high cholesterol and very high blood pressure.
 I was familiar with the health benefits of a low-carb lifestyle – especially one based on a low carb Mediterranean approach as I had been teaching my clients for the previous few years but I had reached a point where I was ready to adopt this lifestyle myself.